EslamElshahawi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty : changes the current user to betty 1-who_am_i : shows the current user
+0iam_betty : changes the current user to betty 1-who_am_i : shows the current user
 2-groups : shows the groups the current user is a part of 3-new_owner : changes the owner of hello to betty 4-empty : creates an empty file called hello
+5-execute : gives permission to the file owner to execute files